Canada's move away from fossil fuels threatens 450,000 jobs

-TORONTO, April 6 (Thomson Reuters Foundation) - T hree-quarters of Canada’s oil and gas sector workers - 450,000 people - could lose their jobs by 2050, economists said on Tuesday, urging action to ensure they find other types of work.
+TORONTO (Thomson Reuters Foundation) - Three-quarters of Canada’s oil and gas sector workers - 450,000 people - could lose their jobs by 2050, economists said on Tuesday, urging action to ensure they find other types of work.

 The extraction and distribution of oil and gas accounts for more than one-quarter of Canada’s planet-warming greenhouse gas emissions, making it a prime target for job cuts in the shift to renewable energy and clean fuels, said a report by TD Economics.